A Comprehensive Test for Identifying Functional Nutritional Deficiencies and Insufficiencies

 Genova provides a user-friendly report with clinically actionable results including:

-- Suggested digestive support and vitamin, mineral, and fatty acid recommendations based on an algorithmic calculation of functional need for cofactors in the body's metabolism
+- Suggested digestive support and vitamin, mineral, amino acid, and fatty acid recommendations based on an algorithmic calculation of functional need for cofactors in the body's metabolism

 - Interpretation-At-A-Glance pages provide educational information on nutrient function, causes and complications of deficiencies, and dietary sources